maximilian-salomon/mdxplain/README.md

 The author conducted all prompt engineering, including crafting detailed technical specifications, providing domain-specific molecular dynamics context, and guiding iterative refinement through multi-session interactions.
 Comprehensive code review, testing, and validation of all generated code were also performed solely by the author.

 Responsibility for scientific validity, methodological rigor, code quality, and overall project integrity rests entirely with the human author.
-The development process involved tens of thousands of prompts and over 1000 hours of hands-on coding and methodological refinement, highlighting the central role of human expertise in shaping the final package.
+The development process involved tens of thousands of prompts and over 2000 hours of hands-on development, code-reviews and methodological refinement, highlighting the central role of human expertise in shaping the final package.

 ## License